tolik518/r0.fyi/src/blog/tangled-knotmirror-ssrf.md

 Anyone with an account on any AT Protocol server can access HTTP servers on `localhost` of the tangled instance.
 The root cause is that the knotmirror proxy trusts a user-supplied field (knot) from an AT Protocol record as a literal URL, then makes an outbound HTTP GET to it from the mirror server itself.

-By pointing that field for example at `http://127.0.0.1:7200/repos`, the server fetches its own unauthenticated internal admin panel and returns the response to the attacker.
+By pointing that field (for example) at `http://127.0.0.1:7200/repos`, the server fetches its own unauthenticated internal admin panel and returns the response to the attacker.
 That way the attacker can access any internal HTTP services like Admin panels, Grafana dashboards or any other service that is not protected by authentication but only by network isolation.

-Confirmed via limited proof-of-concept against production on 2026-05-08.
+Confirmed via limited proof-of-concept test against production on 2026-05-08.
 No destructive actions were performed.
-Retrieved data was minimized and not redistributed.
+Accessed data contained no secrets, no PII and was minimized and not redistributed.

 Affected: